 So I avoid writing about sex out of a certainty that no matter how grown up and matter-of-fact I might try to be, there is a snickering yet nun-terrorized 12-year-old-boy inside me who would at some point be certain to grab the reins in his hairy palms.

-Lynn Coady's most recent novel is The Antagonist, which was shortlisted for the 2011 Scotiabank Giller Prize.
+Lynn Coady is the winner of the 2013 Scotiabank Giller Prize for her most recent book, Hellgoing.
+Her novel The Antagonist was shortlisted for the 2011 Giller Prize.
 Coady's first novel, Strange Heaven, was nominated for the Governor General's Award for Fiction when she was 28.
 This was followed by a best-selling short story collection, Play the Monster Blind, as well as the award-winning novels Saints of Big Harbour and Mean Boy.
 Lynn Coady grew up on Cape Breton Island in Nova Scotia and now lives in Edmonton, where she is senior editor and co-founder of the magazine Eighteen Bridges.

 Lynn Coady photo credit: Jason Franson